Herodes Atticus

-According to Philostratus, Herodes Atticus, in possession of the best education that money can buy, was a notable proponent of the Second Sophistic.
+According to Philostratus, Herodes Atticus, in possession of the best education that money could buy, was a notable proponent of the Second Sophistic.
 Having gone through the cursus honorum of civil posts, he demonstrated a talent for civil engineering, especially the design and construction of water-supply systems.
 The Nymphaeum at Olympia was one of his dearest projects.
 However, he never lost sight of philosophy and rhetoric, becoming a teacher himself.
 One of his students was the young Marcus Aurelius, last of the "Five Good Emperors".
 M.I.
 Finley describes Herodes Atticus as "patron of the arts and letters (and himself a writer and scholar of importance), public benefactor on an imperial scale, not only in Athens but elsewhere in Greece and Asia Minor, holder of many important posts, friend and kinsman of emperors."

 Ancestry and family

 Herodes Atticus was a Greek of Athenian descent.
 His ancestry could be traced to the Athenian noblewoman Elpinice, a half-sister of the statesman Cimon and daughter of Miltiades.
 He claimed lineage from a series of mythic Greek kings: Theseus, Cecrops, and Aeacus, as well as the god Zeus.
-He had an ancestor four generations removed from him called Polycharmus, who may have been the Archon of Athens of that name from 9/8 BC–22/23.
-His family bore the Roman family name Claudius.
-There is a possibility that a paternal ancestor of his received Roman citizenship from an unknown member of the Claudian gens.
+His father's family, known as the Claudii of Marathon, rose to prominence in the late first century BC, when his great-great-great grandfather Herodes and his great-great grandfather Eucles forged links with Julius Caesar and Augustus.
+The family received Roman citizenship from Emperor Claudius, receiving the Roman nomen Claudius.
+They were exceptionally wealthy.

-Herodes Atticus was born to a distinguished and very rich family of consular rank.
-His parents were a Roman Senator of Greek descent, Tiberius Claudius Atticus Herodes, and the wealthy heiress Vibullia Alcia Agrippina.
+Herodes' father, Tiberius Claudius Atticus Herodes entered the Roman Senate and became Roman consul, the first Athenian to do so.
+His mother was the wealthy heiress Vibullia Alcia Agrippina.
 He had a brother named Tiberius Claudius Atticus Herodianus and a sister named Claudia Tisamenis.
 His maternal grandparents were Claudia Alcia and Lucius Vibullius Rufus, while his paternal grandfather was Hipparchus.

 His parents were related as uncle and niece.
 His maternal grandmother and his father were sister and brother.
 His maternal uncle Lucius Vibullius Hipparchus was an Archon of Athens in the years 99–100 and his maternal cousin, Publius Aelius Vibullius Rufus, was an Archon of Athens between 143–144.